 How many days in Hokkaido is enough?

 The longer you can spend in Hokkaido, the better.
 The island is massive; because the Hokkaido Shinkansen won’t start operations until 2030 (and even when it does, its scope will be limited), it takes a long time to cover ground here.
 You should plan on spending at least a week in Hokkaido at a time—and returning several times, at least once for each of the island’s four seasons.
+(Obviously, this is easier if you live in Japan—it’s cheaper and quicker to travel from Kyoto to Hokkaido than to do so from Kentucky or even Kuala Lumpur!)

 Is it worth going to Hokkaido?